 Hero's First Mate is a steampunk-cyborg named Science who, presumably, represents Jade's scientific knowledge.
 And we at one point see him fighting Fury, represented by a Jade wearing a straightjacket.

 Hero had one enemy that was the Hook to his Peter Pan before the Queen's coup, who symboliezed restraint, repression, and generaly being obedient and taking the safe path.
 Hero claims that if that guy was in charge, Jade would never have done anything.
 This person faces the Queen in a case of Evil vs Not Quite Evil in controling the three keys to Jade's person, claiming Home, where Jade's soul is kept.
 The only place he is never found is the representaion of the appartement in Hong Kong where Jade used to live.
-He is called Father.
+He is called Father and he represents Jackie's status as Jade's Parental Substitute.

 Apologetic Attacker: Jackie, Tohru and Viper (though not as often) are this towards Jade, seeing as they care about her and are only reluctantly attacking her.